 \paragraph{Low prior probability for the null: Mean Prob(H0)=.10}

-One possible objection to the above analyses, however, is that the prior probability for the null hypothesis could often be much smaller than an average of 90\%.
+One possible objection to the above analyses is that the prior probability for the null hypothesis could often be much smaller than an average of 90\%.
 Indeed, in some situations, the null hypothesis may be very unlikely.
 We here simulate a situation where the prior probability for the null is an average of 10\% ($\theta \sim Beta(3,8)$).
 For this situation, Figures \ref{fig:postProb}c,f, and i show that the posterior probability for the null is always decisively low.
-Even for a conventional Type I error of $\alpha = 0.05$ in a low-powered study, the posterior probability for the null ranges from 1 to 25\%, which is quite low, and when turning to smaller $\alpha$ levels or higher power, the effect is decisive.
+Even for a conventional type-I error rate of $\alpha = 0.05$ in a low-powered study, the posterior probability for the null ranges from 1 to 25\%, which is quite low, and when turning to smaller $\alpha$ levels or higher power, the effect is decisive.

-However, of course this is not very informative, as we started out assuming that the null hypothesis was unlikely to be correct in the first place.
+However, this is of course not very informative, as we started out assuming that the null hypothesis was unlikely to be correct in the first place.
 Thus, we haven't learned much; a statistical significance test would just confirm what we already believed with high certainty before we carried out the test.

 \paragraph{Medium prior probability for the null: Mean Prob(H0)=.50}